 Although Emmet Fox was one of the first people to put a name to the mental diet, the idea of this type of mental training to improve spirituality and thinking is one that people have used for centuries.

-When you train your brain to think a certain way, it soon becomes a habit.
+When you train your brain to think a certain way, it soon becomes a habit which will change your life for the better.
 You no longer have to focus on thinking positively and, instead, will find yourself being more optimistic in your everyday life.

 Here are some of the most significant benefits of a mental diet: